 - If Dword 0 bit 0 of the completion entry of the Get Features command is set to '1', then the Feature Identifier is saveable.
-If Dword 0 bit 0 of the completion entry of the Get Features command is cleared to '0', then the Feature Identifier is not saveable. - If Dword 0 bit 1 of the completion entry of the Get Features command is set to '1', then the Feature Identifier is namespace specific and settings are applied to individual namespaces.
-If Dword 0 bit 1 of the completion entry of the Get Features command is cleared to '0', then the Feature Identifier is not namespace specific and its settings apply to the entire controller. - If Dword 0 bit 2 of the completion entry of the Get Features command is set to '1', then the Feature Identifier is changeable.
+If Dword 0 bit 0 of the completion entry of the Get Features command is cleared to '0', then the Feature Identifier is not saveable; - If Dword 0 bit 1 of the completion entry of the Get Features command is set to '1', then the Feature Identifier is namespace specific and settings are applied to individual namespaces.
+If Dword 0 bit 1 of the completion entry of the Get Features command is cleared to '0', then the Feature Identifier is not namespace specific and its settings apply to the entire controller; or - If Dword 0 bit 2 of the completion entry of the Get Features command is set to '1', then the Feature Identifier is changeable.
 If Dword 0 bit 2 of the completion entry of the Get Features command is cleared to '0', then the Feature Identifier is not changeable.

-A completion queue entry is posted to the Admin Completion Queue if the controller has completed returning any attributes associated with the Feature.
+Upon completion of the Get Features command, the controller posts a completion queue entry to the Admin Completion Queue.
 Depending on the Feature Identifier, Dword 0 of the completion queue entry may contain feature information (refer to section 5.21.1).